ChaseDurand/Pool-Pi/docs/PARTS_LIST.md

 # Parts List

 This list reflects the parts that I used for my specific installation, not exact part requirements.
+The total cost was ~$60.

 | Name | Manufacturer | Model | Quantity |
 | :--- | :---| :--- | ---: |